Purposeful Gaming and BHL: Engaging the Public in Improving and Enhancing Access to Digital Texts.

 Both Smorball and Beanstalk were designed by Tiltfactor and are licensed as Free and Open Source Software (FOSS).

-We’re not currently integrating material from other institutions in OUR build of the game, but the good news is the games and their supporting software are open source so you can fairly easily host your own.
+Integrating material from non-BHL partners is not supported for the versions of these games created for the Purposeful Gaming project, but the good news is the games and their supporting software are open source so you can fairly easily host your own.

 There are a few steps to hosting your own Smorball or Beanstalk games:

 1. Prepare your material.
 The games are OCR correction games, and in order for them to function they take data in the form of single words that different OCR software disagree on their interpretations of.
 Each “difference” sent to the games must have a page image URL, a location on that page image, and two strings that represent what the two OCR software THINK the word is.
 It’s from these two strings that the games estimate whether or not the player has typed the right answer.

 2. Host the game(s) and the game backend.
 You can find the game code here: https://github.com/tiltfactor/smorball and the code for the game database and data management server here: https://github.com/tiltfactor/SmorballBeanstalk-Backend.

 3. Configure the games.
 If you want to run Beanstalk, make sure your version of Beanstalk has its own high score database (via parse.com).
 If you want the facebook and twitter buttons in your Smorball to go to your social media accounts, generate facebook and twitter developer API keys, etc.